ibl.ai Agentic AI Blog

 Adoption follows control.
 When Dr. Juana Mendenhall at Morehouse describes the platform, she doesn't lead with infrastructure — she leads with empowerment:

 "I am thrilled with ibl.ai — it's a state-of-the-art, LLM-agnostic platform that gives our college full control over our AI teaching agents.
-We can customize every aspect of these mentors to align with our curriculum and pedagogical goals, empowering our faculty to innovate in ways we never thought possible."
+We can customize every aspect of these agents to align with our curriculum and pedagogical goals, empowering our faculty to innovate in ways we never thought possible."

 Faculty empowered to define agent behavior keep using it.
 Faculty handed a black box don't.